Entries linking to appetizing

 Formerly with of or to, now with for.
-Of other desires or cravings, from late 14c.
+In reference to other desires or cravings, from late 14c.
 As an adjective, "characterized by appetite," OED and Century Dictionary list appetitious (1650s) and appetitual (1610s) as obsolete, but appetitive (1570s) continues.

 suffix attached to verbs to mean their action, result, product, material, etc., from Old English -ing, also -ung, from Proto-Germanic *-unga-, *-inga- (cognates: Old Norse -ing, Dutch -ing, German -ung).
 In early use often denoting completed or habitual action; its use has been greatly expanded in Middle and Modern English.